christophersayyeau/3004MagicRealm/README.md

 # 3004MagicRealm
 WorkPlan
-Chris will finish combat, make it multiround, restingstuff, drops.
+Chris will finish combatDrops then ??.
 Ryan will finish GUI.
 Stefan will finish networking.
 Once a group member is finished he will pick the next thing from this list that needs doing.